Echinoderms (starfish and sea urchins)

 Echinoderms are a group of invertebrates that includes starfish, sea urchins, feather stars, sand dollars and other related creatures.
 They only live in marine environments.
-The name ‘echinoderm’ literally means ‘spiny skin’ when translated from ancient Greek.
+The name ‘echinoderm’ means ‘spiny skin’ when translated from ancient Greek.
 These spines are particularly noticeable on live sea urchins.
-When specimens are dried or kept in alcohol the spines often fall off.
+Once dead, they often lose their spines.

 RAMM’s collection of Echinoderms